deltachat/securejoin/source/new.rst

 but are not shown to the user as regular messages.

-The additional advantage of using administrative messages is that they significantly improve usability by reducing the overall number of actions to by users.
+The additional advantage of using administrative messages is that they significantly improve usability by reducing the overall number of user actions.

 Note that automated processing of administrative messages opens up a new attack vector: